BirthdayResearch/quantum/README.md

 ### Add supported token

-- Only address with the Admin role can call the `addSupportedTokens()` function.
+- Only an address with the Admin role can call the `addSupportedTokens()` function.
-  - This sets the `_tokenCap` for an ERC20 token and ETH identified by its `_tokenAddress`.
+  - This function sets the `_tokenCap` for an ERC20 token or ETH, identified by its `_tokenAddress`.
-  - All added tokens will be instantly supported by the bridge.
+  - All tokens added will be immediately supported by the bridge.
-  - In case of ETH, address(0) will be used as an address.
+  - For ETH, use `address(0)` as the `_tokenAddress`.
-  - `_tokenCap` represents the maximum balance of tokens the contract can hold per `_tokenAddress`.
+  - The `_tokenCap` defines the maximum balance of tokens the contract can hold for each `_tokenAddress`.
+Any funds exceeding this cap will be transferred to a specified wallet address in the event of a flush.
+  - After adding a supported token to the smart contract, update the token symbol in the server's [.env](./apps/server/.env#L42-L43) variables: `SUPPORTED_EVM_TOKENS` and `SUPPORTED_DFC_TOKENS`.

-### Remove supported token
+### Remove Supported Token

-- Only address with the Admin role can call the `removeSupportedTokens()` function.
-This also sets the `_tokenCap` to `0`.
+- Only an address with the Admin role can call the `removeSupportedTokens()` function.
+This function also sets the `_tokenCap` to `0`.
+- After removing a supported token from the smart contract, remove the token symbol from the server's [.env](./apps/server/.env#L42-L43) variables: `SUPPORTED_EVM_TOKENS` and `SUPPORTED_DFC_TOKENS`.

 ### Withdraw